Share this Post

-In the past, most corporate offices that opted for any barrier were satisfied with a UL Level 1, 2, or 3 system.
+In the past, most corporate offices that opted for any barrier were satisfied with a system tested to UL Level 1, 2, or 3.
 These systems stop closely grouped shots from a small pistol.
-Some companies even installed non-rated doors and glass partitions and thought nothing of it.
+Some companies even installed untested doors and glass partitions and thought nothing of it.

 That has changed.
-Since late 2018, TSS has been installing more UL levels 4 and 5.
+Since late 2018, TSS has been installing more systems tested to UL levels 4 and 5.
 These barriers can stop bursts from high-powered rifles, assault weapons—even resist explosive blasts.

 “There’s been a huge increase in corporate security,” Jim says.
 “They seem to be much more conscious of threats, much more aware than ever before.”

 Additionally, corporate clients also used to be especially reactive about security: They rarely sought out a barrier unless they’d had an incident or received a direct, credible threat.

 “Now, they’re more proactive than reactive,” Jim says.
 “They want to know what they can do to protect their facilities now before something happens.”